Skip to content

 AI-SPM inventory

-The AI-SPM inventory is the centralized hub for managing all artificial intelligence components discovered in your code repositories.
+The AI-SPM inventory is the centralized hub for managing all artificial intelligence components discovered across your code repositories and cloud environments.
 This inventory provides detailed, specialized views for Models, Agents, and MCP Servers, offering security context and compliance status for each asset type.

 Models

-The Models view provides a complete inventory of the trained artificial intelligence components discovered in your code repositories.
+The Models view provides a complete inventory of the trained artificial intelligence components discovered across your code repositories and cloud environments.

 To access Models:

-1. From the AQG main menu, select Inventory.
+1. From the AQG main menu AI section, select Inventory.

 2. Under the AI Assets group, select Models.